 What are the biggest humanitarian challenges?

-Access to populations in need remains a tremendous challenge in Borno state.
+Access to populations in need remains a challenge in Borno state.
 Boko Haram’s sphere of control has diminished in the past year, yet it still remains a threat.
 It has the capacity to conduct seemingly random raids that disrupt the lives of area residents and hamper humanitarian relief efforts.
-This means that food assistance, treatment for malnutrition, and other services are poorest where the needs are the highest.
-Additionally, only 25 percent of the displaced are living in official camps, and approximately 500,000 residents of Borno State are in need of shelter.
-This means that the majority of displaced persons live in host communities or in makeshift camps, which make them harder to identify and ensure they are getting the assistance they need.
-Lastly, while the international response has scaled up, there is still an enormous funding gap to meet the needs.
+This means that food assistance, treatment for malnutrition, and other services are weakest where the needs are the greatest.
+Currently, only 25 percent of the displaced are living in official camps, and approximately 500,000 residents of Borno State are in need of shelter.
+This means that the majority of displaced persons live in host communities or in makeshift camps, which make them harder to identify, more difficult to protect and more difficult provide the basic assistance that they need to survive.

 What specifically is International Medical Corps doing to help?